threeport/threeport/README.md

 will stabilize and guarantee backward compatibility.
 Additionally, there are security concerns and observability systems which are crucial for production that are not yet implemented.

-## Managed Threeport Providers

-[Qleet](https://qleet.io) provides a fully managed threeport service that lets teams deliver their software into their own cloud provider accounts using Threeport.